bcgov/ppr/ppr-api/README.md

 # Application Name

-BC Registries Personal Property Registry API
+BC Registries PPR API

 ## Background
-For API usage documentation see [PPR API](https://yfthig-test.web.app/ppr-api) For BC Registries Gateway API configuration see [Gateway PPR Proxy](https://github.com/bcregistry/apigw/blob/master/proxy/README-ppr.md)

 ## Technology Stack Used
-* Python, Flask
+* Python, Flask, GCP Cloud Storage
-* Postgres -  SQLAlchemy, psycopg2-binary & alembic
+* Postgres -  SQLAlchemy, psycopg2-binary

 ## Third-Party Products/Libraries used and the the License they are covert by